top of page

 7. Anti-embolism stockings.
 As we get older, the vascular system becomes less resilient and more porous- which may cause capillary leakage.
 When we lay down at night, fluids leave extracellular spaces and enter the vascular space which the kidneys will read as an increase in fluids.
 Peripheral edema tracks with age.
 Fluids build up in the extremities.
 Anti-embolism stockings may reduce the frequency of night-time urination.

 8. Avoid electronics before bed or in the middle of the night.
 Using an electronic device such as a laptop can make it hard to fall asleep, because the particular type of light emanating from screens stimulates the brain.
 It is best to take work materials, computers and televisions out of the sleeping environment.
+This is especially true for children, adolescents, and teens.
+A strong correlation exists between greater social media use, shorter sleep duration, and lower activity in the inferior and middle frontal gyrus brain regions.

 9. Sleeping pills do not produce naturalistic sleep.
 Most sleeping pills are classed as sedative hypnotics.
 Sedation does not give you the restorative natural benefits of sleep.
 Supplementation may be better.